 Pros

-If your robot pool cleaner has a weekly timer function to automatically schedule when it should clean then the only way this can happen is if you leave it in the pool with the power still attached.
-Not every robotic cleaner has this feature though.
+If your robot pool cleaner has a weekly timer function to schedule when it should clean automatically, then this can only happen if you leave it in the pool with the power still attached.
+Not every robotic cleaner has this feature, though.

 Cons

-- You need to remove the robotic cleaner from the pool in order to empty and clean the filter.
-Ideally this should be done after every cleaning cycle so why put it straight back in the pool afterwards.
-If you leave the cleaner in permanently then this task is likely to be forgotten so the filter may become clogged and less effective.
+1. You must remove the robotic cleaner from the pool to empty and clean the filter.
+Ideally, this should be done after every cleaning cycle, so why put it back in the pool afterward?
+If you leave the cleaner in permanently, this task will likely be forgotten so the filter may become clogged and less effective.

-- If you use a swimming pool cover to keep the heat in your pool then if you leave the cleaner in the pool while this is on and the cleaning cycle begins there is a chance that when the pool cleaner climbs the pool wall to the pool surface and cleans the waterline this may damage the solar pool cover or even the pool cleaner iteslf.
+2. If you use a swimming pool cover to keep the heat in your pool, then if you leave the cleaner in the pool while this is on and the cleaning cycle begins, there is a chance that when the pool cleaner climbs the pool wall to the pool surface and cleans the waterline this may damage the solar pool cover or even the pool cleaner itself.

-- If robotic pool cleaners are left in a pool constantly then there could be a possible safety issue when swimming, particularly if the power cord is floating across much of the pool which may get tangled with a swimmer.
+3. If robotic pool cleaners are left in a pool constantly, there could be a possible safety issue when swimming, particularly if the power cord is floating across much of the pool, which may get tangled with a swimmer.

-- Although they are designed to spend much of their time in pool water, the chemicals in the water are likley over time to corrode parts of robotic cleaners, particularly if the chemicals become out of balance.
+4. Although they are designed to spend much of their time in pool water, the chemicals in the water will likely, over time, corrode parts of robotic cleaners, particularly if they become out of balance.

 If you don’t leave it in the pool where should you keep it?

-You may have a cart that the robot pool cleaner sits on that enables you to wheel it around and also to wind up the cable and store that too.
+You may have a cart that the robot pool cleaner sits on that enables you to wheel it around, wind up the cable, and store that, too.

-Whether you have one of these or not, ideally you should store your pool cleaner in a shady spot away from direct sun as UV light is never good for any plastic item.
+Whether you have one or not, ideally, you should store your pool cleaner in a shady spot away from direct sun, as UV light is never good for any plastic item.
+I keep mine in my pool’s pump “room.”

-In order to prevent the electrical connection from getting wet then undercover in a shed or a pool house would be ideal.
+To prevent the electrical connection from getting wet, undercover in a shed or a pool house would be ideal.

 Pool Care Handbook and Video Course